jpadilla/django-rest-framework-jwt/docs/index.md

     }
 ```

+### JWT_ENABLE_BLACKLIST
+Designates whether JWT token blacklisting is turned on or off.

+Defaults to False.

 ### JWT_AUTH_HEADER_PREFIX
 You can modify the Authorization header value prefix that is required to be sent together with the token.
 The default value is `JWT`.
 This decision was introduced in PR [#4](https://github.com/GetBlimp/django-rest-framework-jwt/pull/4) to allow using both this package and OAuth2 in DRF.